JohnnyLdeAlba/enigmav/README.md

 # Installing Enigma V

+Getting Enigma V working is a simple easy process, the only issue is getting PHP 5.6 installed as well as ImageMaick as most repositories do not support, or properly support them.
+If you're using Debian, there are instructions included in this text on how to get those pieces of software running.

 ## Setting Up config.php

 The first thing you want to do is rename the file _config.php that was included in this repo to config.php.